staticsafe/Asinine-Tech-Posts/2012-04-21-the-world-of-vps.markdown

 **[Leaseweb](http://www.leaseweb.com/en/cloud-hosting)**

-Leaseweb probably has some of the best connectivity among the European providers**. **I had some issues with the VPS randomly rebooting (which is particularly annoying if you run a IRC server link on it).
-Technical support told me that was their automatic system for moving VMs when the host machine had issues**.
+Leaseweb probably has some of the best connectivity among the European providers.
+I had some issues with the VPS randomly rebooting (which is particularly annoying if you run a IRC server link on it).
+Technical support told me that was their automatic system for moving VMs when the host machine had issues.

 ** [Linode](http://www.linode.com/?r=eb502ec47e3acaa700d98c0bc94a44453f958520)**